oracle-livelabs/goldengate/ggma-topologies/bidirectional-replication-using-admin-client/bidirectional-data-replication-using-admin-client.md

 In the next task, you will be able to test the sample report based on the transactions committed when the `add_replication_activeactive_adminclient.sh` script runs.

-## Task 2: Add DML to DBNORTH and DBSOUTH PDBs
+## Task 2: Add DML to DBNORTH and DBSOUTH PDBs and Check the PDBs for Committed Transactions

+In this task, you will use the `dbnorth_dml_operations.sh` and `dbsouth_dml_operations.sh` scripts to automatically add DML records to the `DBNORTH` and `DBSOUTH` PDBs, respectively.

 Verify that the Extract processes on `DBNORTH` and `DBSOUTH` databases are working correctly.